Frequently Asked Questions

 What kind of electric vehicles does the EV Equity Program assist with?

 The EV Equity Program provides assistance for the purchase or lease of a plug-in hybrid electric vehicle (PHEV) or a battery electric vehicle (BEV).
 Standard hybrid vehicles do not qualify for the program.
-You can view the list of eligible vehicles HERE.
+Please visit our Eligible Electric Vehicles page to see our list of eligible vehicles.